-Mostly people do not talk loudly in public and try not to disrupt others, eg in open plan offices, on the train, bus etc. Also asking personal questions or intensely staring at another person is not considered appropriate, e.g. individuals usually do not discuss their salaries at work.
+Mostly people do not talk loudly in public and try not to disrupt others, e.g. in open plan offices, on the train, bus etc. Also, staring intensely at another person or asking personal questions is not considered appropriate.
+Individuals usually do not openly discuss their salaries at work.

 The UK is made up of four identities, England, Scotland, Wales and Northern Ireland; each region has proud and unique heritage.
-You should therefore be careful if referring to British business associates as ‘English’, as this may cause offense.
+You should therefore be careful if referring to British business associates in a blanket manner as ‘English’, as this may cause offense.

 Under the 2010 Equality Act it is a legal requirement in the UK that men and women are treated equally in the workplace and in wider society.
 A key body for equal opportunities in the UK is the Equality and Human Rights Commission.
-This is a governmental group that promotes equality, human rights, provides advice and guidance, works to implement an effective legislative framework and raises awareness of an individual’s rights.
+This is a governmental group that promotes equality and human rights.
+It provides advice and guidance, works to implement an effective legislative framework, and raises awareness of an individual’s rights.

 On the whole, people in the UK are renowned for their courtesy.
 This is a basic element of UK culture and is part of the communication style.
-You will have noticed that people say sorry often, e.g. when they pass too close to you or when they accidentally bump in to you.
-It is polite in the UK to hold open doors for others that are nearby, particularly those from the opposite sex, e.g. a man opens a door for a woman and he would allow her to pass through first.
+You will have noticed that people say 'sorry' often - when they pass too close to you or when they accidentally bump in to you.
+It is also polite to hold open doors for others that are nearby.

 Often quite dry and somewhat sarcastic, humour is very important in general communication and is present at every level and almost every occasion at work and socially.
 Mostly British humour is witty and self-deprecating, and can often be a defence mechanism.
 It can be highly implicit and in this sense is related to the British indirect communication style.
 Much use is made of irony so do listen carefully for cues and do not take all comments literally.